breez3young/BEHAVIOR-1K-eval/docs/challenge/updates.md

 ---

-### 10/08/2025
+### 10/08/2025 {#10082025}

 **Challenge rule clarifications:**

-1. During evaluation, only the task-relevant object poses and the robot’s initial pose will change.
+1. During evaluation, only the task-relevant object poses and the robot’s initial pose will be randomized.
    The object instances and the poses of background, scene-level objects will remain the same.
-2. For standard track, you are allowed to use privileged information during training (e.g. other observation modalities, task info, etc.), so long as you are not using them during evaluation.
+2. For both tracks, you are allowed to use privileged information during training (e.g. other observation modalities, task info, etc.), so long as you are not using them during evaluation.

 **Bug fixes:**